 First, be aware of this: Scoffers will come in the last days to scoff, living according to their own desires, saying, “Where is the promise of His coming?
 Ever since the fathers fell asleep, all things continue as they have been since the beginning of creation.”
 (2 Peter 3:3-4)

-For the majority of the world population, the concept of God and the End Times is more fantasy than reality.
+In fact, for the majority of the world population, the concept of “the end of the world” is more fantasy than reality.
 Although the subject of countless Apocalyptic movies and books, most people don’t believe that world events will reach a final climax in their own time.

 The books and movies hyped up the promise of a Hollywood-style end of days drama, but reality did not match their expectations.

 Religious leaders and scientists have been making predictions for the end of the world almost as long as the world has been around.
 These are some recent examples: